Driving Positive Change in BC

 Maria is honoured to be a part of the growth and development of this exciting and much needed organization.

-Job Title: Director, Education and Engagement
+Job Title: Director, Education

 Jen leads Pain BC’s education initiatives and oversees the organization’s work to catalyse change and build capacity among patients and providers in BC communities.
 She also drove the development of Live Plan Be, Pain BC’s unique online self-management tool.
 Jen has worked in post-secondary, professional education, and technology for almost two decades.
 She is very proud to be part of Pain BC.